damienmaier/l3-segmentation/muscle_segmentation_L3.md

-# Automatic segmentation of muscular and non-muscular area on L3 CT scan slices using deep learning
+# Automatic segmentation of muscular and non-muscular areas on L3 CT scan slices using deep learning

 ## The problem to solve